 Indeed, Georgia laws protect those who incur injuries due to someone else’s negligence.
 They hold the negligent party responsible for any losses the victim incurred.
-At Cain Injury Law, we have helped hundreds of clients seek compensation for their losses.
+At Cain Injury Law, we have helped hundreds of clients seek compensation for their losses in Gwinnett County.
 In slip and fall cases, the losses may consist of any or all of the following:

 - Property damage: any possessions the victim lost or damaged during the slip and fall

 - Medical expenses: all costs the victim incurs while treating and recovering from their injuries

 - Lost earnings: all wages the victim lost and may lose due to the sustained injuries

 - Pain and suffering: severe physical and emotional pain resulting from the injuries or related treatments

 Depending on the case circumstances, it may be possible to claim other losses as well.
 To find out if that is the case, the victim should consult a slip-and-fall attorney.
 The latter will be able to evaluate the claim and explain the applicable legal aspects.
 The most important law aspects Georgia slip and fall victims should be aware of are:

 We will discuss both in the following lines.

 Premises Liability and the Need for a Personal Injury Lawyer